octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 docker network inspect mac6
 ```

-Open a browser on a different host and put the ip of the webserver in the adress bar surrounded by brackets[] like this:
+Open a browser on a different host and put the IP of the webserver in the address bar surrounded by brackets[] like this:
 ```
 hhtp://[2000::]
-//example ip
+//example IP
 ```

 The browser should navigate to a page with the text `It works!`.

-Note that because the MACVLAN network is created with the details of the host network, no routes need to be created for duplex conectivity.
+Note that because the MACVLAN network is created with the details of the host network, no routes need to be created for duplex connectivity.

 ## IPVLAN L3 Network